DigitalGlobe/GGD-gbdxm/doc/modelreference.md

 ### Options

 ```
   -C [ --category ] CATEGORY            Model category.
 The supported
                                         categories are: detector, classifier,
-                                      segmentation, yolo.
+                                        segmentation, ssd, yolo.
   --tensorflow NAME VALUE [NAME VALUE ...]
                                         Set multiple TensorFlow options.
   --tensorflow-model PATH               A frozen TensorFlow model file name.
---tensorflow-anchors PATH             A list of anchors (only for yolo model)
+  --tensorflow-anchors PATH             Anchor data, one value per line (only
-                                      file name (optional).
+                                        for yolo models) file name (optional).

---tensorflow-input-layer VALUE (=input)
+  --tensorflow-input-layer VALUE (="input")
                                         Image input layer name (optional).
---tensorflow-input-datatype VALUE (=float)
+  --tensorflow-input-datatype VALUE (="float")
                                         Image input DataType.
-Overridden if
+Extracted from
-                                      given input-layer has the data type
+                                        model if the data type attribute exists
-                                      attribute (optional).
-Allowed values
+                                        (optional).
+Allowed values are: int8,
-                                      are: int8, uint8, int16, uint16, int32,
+                                        uint8, int16, uint16, int32, int64,
-                                      int64, float, double.
+                                        float, double.
---tensorflow-output-layers VALUE (=output)
+  --tensorflow-output-layers VALUE (="output")
                                         Output layer name(s), comma separated
                                         (optional).
+  --tensorflow-output-space VALUE (="normalized")
+                                        For detection algorithms, the range of
+                                        the output coordinates (optional).
+                                        Allowed values are: normalized, pixel.
+  --tensorflow-output-type VALUE (="minmax")
+                                        The expected box type of the output
+                                        (only for ssd models) (optional).
+                                        Allowed values are: centroid, minmax.
   --tensorflow-confidence-layer VALUE   Input confidence threshold layer name
                                         (optional).
---tensorflow-linear-stretch VALUE (=0.0 1.0 0.0 1.0)
+  --tensorflow-linear-stretch VALUE (="0.0 1.0 0.0 1.0")
                                         Stretch the values in the source.
 Four
                                         parameters are required in the form
                                         'breakpoint0_in breakpoint0_out
                                         breakpoint1_in breakpoint1_out',
                                         'breakpoint_in breakpoint_out', or
                                         'shift' (constants may be used for
                                         calculations from the source)
                                         (optional).
 ```

 #### Linear Stretch